johnmoses/zero-to-hero-python-dsa/arrays/intro.md

 - Search
 - Delete

-Inserting into array takes many forms
+Inserting into array takes many forms:

 - Inserting at the begining
 - Inserting at the end